drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 3.2 Foot Clearance

-Figure 8 shows the results of the MFC~lead~ under the experimental conditions.
+Figure 8 portrays the results of the MFC~lead~ under the experimental conditions.
 The ANOVA results show that the MFC~lead~ was significantly affected by the barrier type (*p*\<0.01) and the illumination condition (*p*\<0.0001).
-Posterior comparisons results show that the MFC~lead~ of the stick barrier (126.15±44.78 mm) was significantly (*p*\<0.05) higher than that (115.84±32.70 mm) of the board barrier.
+Posterior comparisons results indicate that the MFC~lead~ of the stick barrier (126.15±44.78 mm) was significantly (*p*\<0.05) higher than that (115.84±32.70 mm) of the board barrier.
 The MFC~lead~ of the dimmed condition (128.85±40.90 mm) was significantly (*p*\<0.05) higher than that (113.10±36.43 mm) of the